esoterra/distributeaid.github/profile/README.md

 Distribute Aid's landing site, where we get to tell the world who the heck we are and what the hell we're doing!

-Technology: ⚙ TypeScript, Gatsby.js, React, Contentful, Tailwind, Netlify
+Technology: ⚙ TypeScript, Gatsby.js, GraphQL, React, Tailwind, Netlify, Forestry.io

 Lead: [Taylor Fairbank](https://github.com/jtfairbank)